kevinoid/kevinlocke.name/_posts/2012-07-18-thunderbird-default-browser-linux.markdown

     [Default Applications]
     x-scheme-handler/http=firefox.desktop

+NOTE from Raman Gupta: Thunderbird 14 does not seem to use the XDG MIME database.
+See the note below under mimeTypes.rdf for an alternative solution.

 #### Gconf (Thunderbird > ~3 with GNOME)

 When running in a GNOME environment (if the GNOME libraries are present),